Fruit and Nut

 |Internship Opportunities with Fruit and Nut|

-The nursery is offering a place for a full-time intern, beginning the end of September 2016 and running till September of 2017.
+The nursery is offering a place for a full-time intern, beginning September 2021 and running till September of 2020.
 The work programme will be based around the seasonal requirements of nursery's flagship project: Agriculture for Climate Change: Land Rehabilitation and Small-scale Fruit and Nut Growing.
 Further details of this can be found on the studentship page (here).

 The number of working/training hours per week will vary according to the time of year, with the weekly average over the whole year being around 26-28.
 There will be considerable flexibility regarding the scheduling of the hours.
 Training will be an integral part of the internship programme and will be tailor-made to suit the intern's personal requirements.